 Slow Travel

-Even with the mishaps and unknowns of slow full-time travel, it is a freedom that we have come to love.
+Even with the mishaps and unknowns of slow full-time travel, it is a freedom that we love.
 It is not nearly as expensive as we thought it would be.

 How much did you spend on your last vacation?
 Where did you go and what did you see?